apify/apify-docs/docs/web_scraping_101.md

 While web scraping is a kind of [RPA]((https://apify.com/use-cases/rpa), it focuses on extracting data.
 RPA focuses on the other tasks in browsers - everything except for extracting information.

  RPA allows you to handle processes like filling forms or uploading files while you get on with more important tasks.
-And it's not just boring tasks you can automate.
+And it's not just simple tasks you can automate.
 How about [processing your invoices](https://apify.com/katerinahronik/toggl-invoice-download) or automating your sales processes?

 ## [](#additional-resources) Additional resources

-If you would like to learn more, check out [this](https://learn.g2.com/web-scraping) helpful article and [this](https://info.scrapinghub.com/web-scraping-guide/beginners-guide-to-web-scraping#3) guide, which explains the principles of scraping and the difference between a crawlers and scrapers.
+If you would like to learn more, check out [this](https://learn.g2.com/web-scraping) helpful article and [this](https://info.scrapinghub.com/web-scraping-guide/beginners-guide-to-web-scraping#3) guide, which explains the principles of scraping and the difference between crawlers and scrapers.